KrataiB/elysia-line/README.md

 # elysia-line

-Official LINE Messaging API webhook plugin for Elysia — clean, typed, zero-config.
+UnOfficial LINE Messaging API webhook plugin for Elysia — clean, typed, zero-config.

 This plugin for ElysiaJS simplifies the process of creating LINE bots by providing a clean, typed, and zero-config integration with the official LINE bot SDK.